sukumar-v/keka-bot/README.md

 # Keka Bot

-A simple bot to clock in and out of Keka, an attendence management system.
+A simple bot to clock in and out of Keka attendence management system.
 Powered by Selenium.

 ## Getting Started